 Criticisms of Logical Positivism

-The major difficulty for logical positivism is that its verification principle was discovered to be self-refuting: the positivist claim that “A meaningful sentence must be capable in principle of being empirically verified” appears itself incapable of obtaining empirical verification, meaning that no amount of empirical evidence can verify its foundational claim, thus rendering the verification principle a meaningless combination of words.
+The dagger to the heart, so to speak, for logical positivism is that its verification principle was discovered to be self-refuting: the positivist claim that “A meaningful sentence must be capable in principle of being empirically verified” appears itself incapable of obtaining empirical verification, meaning that no amount of empirical evidence can verify its foundational claim, thus rendering the verification principle a meaningless combination of words.

 1. Quoted by Graham Oppy and Michael Scott (2010) in Reading Philosophy of Religion. p.
 10.